Verity Marketing Agency Terms of Service

 Client’s use of Deliverables; or

-Any claim that materials supplied, approved, or used by Client are false, misleading, unlawful, infringing,
+Any claim that materials supplied, approved, or used by Client are false, misleading, unlawful, infringing, defamatory, or otherwise improper.

 29. Suspension and Termination